jameshgrn/jameshgrn.github.io/index.md

 <br><br>
 [Geomorphic Controls on Shrub Canopy Size and Spacing of Creosote Bush in Northern Mojave Desert, USA](/BCCE)
 <img src="images/BoulderCity.jpg"/>
-This manuscript is currently in revision (_Landscape Ecology_) and will be available hopefully before 2021!<br>
+This manuscript has been accepted to (_Landscape Ecology_) and will be available in the coming weeks!<br>
 **Project Abstract**<br><br>
 **Context** - Studies on the role of geomorphology on vegetation structure at the basin scale are rarely available and less likely in the future due to access, funding, and potential health risks. <br>